jonassibbesen/rpvg/README.md

 The prefix used for all output files are given using `-o`.
 The number of threads can be given using `-t`.

 A small example dataset containing 36,120 haplotype-specific transcripts and 100,000 read pairs is available under [example](https://github.com/jonassibbesen/rpvg/tree/master/example).
-To infer the expression of the haplotype-specific transcripts in the small pantranscriptome use the following command within the [example](https://github.com/jonassibbesen/rpvg/tree/master/example) folder:
+To infer the expression of the haplotype-specific transcripts in the small pantranscriptome use the following command within the *example* folder:

 ```
 ../bin/rpvg -g graph.xg -p pantranscriptome.gbwt -f <(zcat pantranscriptome.txt.gz) -a mpmap_align.gamp -o rpvg --inference-model haplotype-transcripts -t 4
 ```

-This should take around a minute to run using 4 threads and will create two files:
+This should take less than a minute to run using 4 threads and will create two files:

 * *rpvg.txt*: Contains the estimated haplotype probability and transcript expression for each haplotype-specific transcript in the pantranscriptome.
 * *rpvg_haps.txt*: Contains the estimated probability of each haplotype combination (e.g. diplotype) for all transcripts (only combinations with a probability above zero are shown).